microsoft/planetary-computer-hub/README.md

 We're able to customize the JupyterHub and jupyterlab UIs following the approach outlined in <https://discourse.jupyter.org/t/customizing-jupyterhub-on-kubernetes/1769/4>.

+To test changes to the templates locally, [install jupyterhub](https://jupyterhub.readthedocs.io/en/stable/installation-guide.html) and run it from the root of the project directory, which includes a `jupyterhub_config.py` file.
+Changes to the template files in `helm/chart/files/etc/jupyterhub/templates/` can be previewed at `localhost:8000`.

 ## Additional References

 Many of the concepts used here were learned in deployments at the [pangeo-cloud-federation](https://github.com/pangeo-data/pangeo-cloud-federation) and [2i2c pilot hubs](https://github.com/2i2c-org/pilot-hubs).
 Those might serve as additional references for how to deploy a Hub.